Wutze/bifroest/README.md

 In the snippets folder:

 1. assuming you have Multitail installed, add the lines from multitail.conf to /etc/multitail.conf.
-By calling: ``` multitail -s 2 -cS microwall /var/log/syslog ``` you will have a colored output that makes it easier to find errors.
+By calling: ``` multitail -s 2 -cS bifroest /var/log/syslog ``` you will have a colored output that makes it easier to find errors.

 2. a start/stop script for ``` /etc/init.d/ ```, just copy it in.
 Done